thecaffiend/jupyternb_to_c_over_websockets/README.md

 * make able to send/receive custom messages
 * customizable ports
 * jupyter config values (python path)
+* server extensions
-* server extension for our web socket handler (says REST in the docs, but the websocket class extends from request handler, which is what is needed.
+ * for our web socket handler (says REST in the docs, but the websocket class extends from request handler, which is what is needed.
+Can we do this since it's a client?
+ * for the socket client from the c side? can this be combined with the websocket handler?
+Can we even do this since it's a client?

 ## Notes:
 * There's a test client (blocking) from the client_side dir: